rustravyc/dwm/README.md

 <img width="1600" height="900" alt="2026-07-30-001737" src="https://github.com/user-attachments/assets/dcbf0189-3238-447d-9ab7-51480122e3c8" />

-for my personal use, i use the current packages from xbps: scrot for screenshots betterlockscreen for screen lock pavucontrol to control volume
+for my personal use, i use the current packages from xbps: scrot for screenshots, betterlockscreen for screen lock and pavucontrol to control volume.

 ALT+a you open the as floating window